Test the Nation: Canada

 Test the Nation debuted in Canada 18 March 2007 on the Canadian Broadcasting Corporation with the episode Test the Nation: IQ.
 A second episode called Test the Nation: Watch Your Language was broadcast on 9 September 2007, a third episode aired on 20 January 2008, called Test the Nation: Trivia, and a fourth episode Test the Nation: Sports aired on Sunday 25 May at 8 pm (8:30 NT) on CBC Television.
 A fifth episode Test the Nation: Canada Eh? aired on Sunday 7 September at 8 pm (8:30 NT) on CBC Television.

 The sixth episode called "Test the Nation IQ" was broadcast on 24 January 2010 and was the second version of the IQ edition.
 People were tested on their IQ through a test that was designed by Professor James Parker from Trent University and Professor Don Saklofske.
 Celebrities that had their IQ's tested included Justin Trudeau, Dragon's Den's W. Brett Wilson and Our Lady Peace's Jeremy Taggart.
 In an interesting twist, Test the Nation had professional hypnotherapist Donald Currie hypnotize members of each team to see if hypnosis could help them achieve better IQ test scores.
 1/3 of the hypnotized group did experience a jump in IQ score of up to 10 points.

 The Canadian show was hosted by Wendy Mesley and Brent Bambury for the first five editions, except Test the Nation: Sports, which was hosted by Ron MacLean and Wendy Mesley.
 The sixth edition was hosted by George Stroumboulopoulos and Carole MacNeil.

 In the Canadian version, celebrity guests are selected to represent one of six in-studio teams.
 The celebrity guests also take the test and the top celebrity's score is revealed on air.
 Test the Nation: Trivia featured celebrities: Farley Flex, Debbie Travis, Lorne Cardinal, Carlo Rota, Samantha Bee and Tricia Helfer.
 Test the Nation: Sports celebrity guests are Paul Coffey, Debra DiGiovanni, Alan Thicke, Brian Bailey, Victoria Pratt and Chris Murphy.
-All of the episodes were written by George Westerholm and Edward Kay.
+All of the episodes were written by Kristeen von Hagen & George Westerholm and Edward Kay.